Bisquit-Dubouché Bottle Catalog (last updated Jan 12, 2020)

-477 regular sized bottles (including half sized bottles) and 37 magums, but still incomplete (only half bottles and up)
+666 regular sized bottles (including half sized bottles) and 457 magnums, but still incomplete (only half bottles and up)

 Introduction

-The most used emblem on Bisquit bottles is the portraiture of Saint Martial, patron saint of Limoges.
-They choose this emblem already in 1851.
+The most used emblem on Bisquit bottles is the portrait of Saint Martial, patron saint of Limoges.
+They chose this emblem already in 1851.
 In 1923 Bisquit chooses a griffion as their emblem.
 This is used quite often on the modern bottles.
-In 1951 they become official supplier to the Royal Court of England, King George VI and this also is portrayed a lot on their bottles.
+In 1951 they become official supplier to the Royal Court of England, King George VI and this also is portrayed a lot on their bottles (mostly to the late King, because he died in 1952.)
 They also have been supplier for the Dutch court (Prince Bernard des Pays Bas).

 In 1965 Bisquit moved to the Chateau de Lignères in Rouillac, a chateau that sometimes is used on the bottles.
 This chateau now belongs to Martell.
 The head-quarters of Bisquit is presently located in Chateau Bisquit in the city of Cognac.

-Cognaçaise bottles below all have ‘BD&Co’ stated left of the emblem (around 1950s till early 1960s).
+Cognaçaise bottles below all have ‘BD&Co’ stated left of the emblem.
+Bisquit is in italics on the neck label (1950-60s).

 Bell shaped squat bottles with white labels and ‘BD&Co’ stated left of the emblem, Bisquit Dubouché & Co.
 (1950-1960s):